Soldiers of Fortune (2012 film)

 Soldiers of Fortune is a 2012 action film directed by Maksim Korostyshevsky and starring Christian Slater, Dominic Monaghan, Sean Bean, James Cromwell and Ving Rhames.
 It was shot in Ukraine.

 Plot

-As the film opens, Captains Craig McCenzie and Mike Reed are United States special forces soldiers on a mission to find Osama bin Laden in an unspecified location in the Middle East.
-Their mission quickly goes awry when CIA operative Carter Mason turns up independently, but with Reed already having infiltrated the settlement he is unable to extract himself and his cover is quickly blown.
-Captured by the locals, he is interrogated briefly by Mason, who threatens to emasculate him if he does not disclose the full details of his operation, but he is swiftly freed by McCenzie, much to the displeasure of the agent.
+United States special forces captains Craig McCenzie and Mike Reed are attempting to find Osama bin Laden in an unspecified location in the Middle East.
+Their mission goes awry when CIA operative Carter Mason turns up independently, blowing Reed's cover in the settlement he's infiltrated.
+He's captured by the locals and interrogated by Mason, who threatens to emasculate him if he doesn't disclose the full details of his operation.
+Reed is rescued by McCenzie without disclosing any information.